OrigamiSL/FPPformerV2/README.md

 As a whole, on the basis of EMD, the self-attentions in FPPformV2 encoder extract the parametric global input sequence features shared by all time-series sequences, as well as the dynamic cross-variable inter-relationships while FPPformV2 decoder receives the non-parametric local input sequence features, which vary with different input sequences.
 The global features and the local features interact with each other in the cross-attention modules of decoder, endowing with the property of global-local forecasting to FPPformerV2.

-After outlining the model architecture of FPPformerV2, we commence the expositions of its two core and unique components.
 <p align="center">
 <img src="./img/Architecture.png" height = "700" alt="" align=center />
 <br><br>